hkhamm/cqlengine_test/README.md

 cqlengine_test
 ==============

-some test of the cassandra cqlengine
+some tests of the cassandra cqlengine